 Basic Design Principles

 Design Principles are principles (working mechanisms) of design concepts that every designer and architect learns during his education.
-Using these concepts to create your design, your design will be of significantly higher quality.
+Using these concepts to create your design will result in significantly higher quality.

 Design principles in building architecture and landscape architecture are candy for THE human sight.
 We love to see these principles applied to designs.

 Design Principles can be seen as separate from design elements.
 These are the things that artists and designers work with to create a design or composition.
-The elements of design are: line, shape, space, value, color, and texture.
+The design elements are: line, shape, space, value, color, and texture.

-In the list below* you see per item the name of a concept and a principle statement.
+In the list below*, you see the name of a concept and a principle statement per item.

 The design concepts and their design concept principles are:

-• Rhythm … Variety and Repetition.
-Variety within the design of all the elements and principles, along with, the regular repetition of particular elements or stresses, also, the suggestion of motion by recurrent form.
+- Rhythm … Variety and Repetition.
+Variety within the design of all the elements and principles, the regular repetition of particular elements or stresses, and the suggestion of motion by recurrent form.

-A composition is an arrangement of all the elements, which achieves a unified whole.
+A composition is an arrangement of all the elements which achieves a unified whole.
 But alas, it is merely a tool to create form and content.
-The content relates to human emotion and intellect and is the result of the reasons for painting.
+The content relates to human emotion and intellect and results from the reasons for painting.
 The design is a means to that end.

-Attributes are defined as the qualities that the art or design conveys to the observer.
+Attributes are defined as the qualities the art or design conveys to the observer.

 The Principles of Designs for Architects

-Also enterprise architects go that these principles are smart to use in every architecture visualization one creates or model/prototype one builds.
+Also, enterprise architects say these principles are smart to use in every architecture visualization one creates or model/prototype one builds.

 We advise reading the book 'Universal Principles of Design', by William Lidwell, Kritina Holden, and Jill Butler.
 It is a true set of universal principles and a source of inspiration.
 It contains many design concepts.